Travelling to Mongolia

 Travelling into Mongolia by Flight, Train or Car

 Mongolia is still relatively unknown as a popular tourist destination.
-Sandwiched between two big neighbors Russia and China, the majority of visitors arrive to landlocked Mongolia by air via Chinggis Khaan International airport; is located 20km from the city center.
-A new airport at Khushigt valley, 52 km southwest of Ulaanbaatar is expected to complete by 2018.
+Sandwiched between two big neighbors Russia and China, the majority of visitors arrive to landlocked Mongolia by air via the New Chinggis Khaan International airport; is located 50km from the city center.

-MIAT - Mongolian airlines is the national carrier of the country, operates the most extensive international flight network into the capital, Ulaanbaatar, from Moscow, Beijing, Seoul, Tokyo, Berlin, Hong Kong, Busan and Osaka using modern fleet of Boeing and Airbus.
-Plus, Aeroflot flies regularly from Moscow, China’s Air China from Beijing, Korea’s Korean Air from Seoul, and Turkish airlines from Istanbul via Bishkek.
+MIAT - Mongolian airlines is the national carrier of the country, operates the most extensive international flight network into the capital, Ulaanbaatar, from Frankfurt, Istanbul, Bangkok (winter only), Phuket (winter only), Beijing, Seoul, Tokyo, Berlin, Hong Kong, Busan and Osaka using modern fleet of Boeing and Airbus.
+Plus China’s Air China from Beijing, Korea’s Korean Air and Asiana from Seoul, and Turkish airlines from Istanbul.